diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day 5/01 - React  Integrating the React App.md

 //	...

 handleFormSubmit = (event) => {
     event.preventDefault();
     const { title, description } = this.state;
-    const { projectID } = this.props;
+    const { projectId } = this.props;

- // we need to know to which project the task belongs, therefore we get its 'id'
+ // we need to know to which project the task belongs,
+ // therefore we get it's 'id'

-    axios.post("http://localhost:5000/api/tasks",{ title, description, projectID })
+    axios.post("http://localhost:5000/api/tasks",{ title, description, projectId })
       .then( () => {

-// after form submit, GET project once more to display the updated task list
+     // after form submit, GET project again to display the updated task list
         this.props.getUpdatedProject();
         this.setState({title: '', description: ''});
     })
     .catch( error => console.log(error) )
 }

 //	...